kjack9/mod-smallcraft/README.md

 SmallCraft also assumes that the players in your group consist of:
 - At least one mana user
 - One player with some sort of long CC (e.g. polymorph, sap, root, etc)
-- One player who is able to slow/stun/snare
-- One player who is able to do light off-tanking
+- One player who is able to do AT LEAST one of:
+    - cast stun, sleep, OR banish
+    - off-tank

+Stun/sleep/banish are often used to trigger alternative mechanics to multiple tanks.
+You may, of course, simply off-tank as normal.

 One player may fulfil multiple of these requirements.